facebook/Ax/docs/bayesopt.md

 The kernel function has several hyperparameters that determine how smooth the GP posterior will be.
 For the predictions and uncertainty estimates to be practically useful, we have to make sure that the kernel is adapted to the observations.
 This is done by fitting the kernel hyperparameters to the data, usually by maximizing the marginal likelihood of the data, or with MCMC.

-For detailed information about Ax's underlying Bayesian optimization engine, BoTorch, see the BoTorch documentation (**TODO: link to BoTorch documentation website when available**).
+For detailed information about Ax's underlying Bayesian optimization engine, BoTorch, see the [BoTorch documentation](https://botorch.org/docs/introduction).